THM-MoTE/MoVE/README.md

 Graphics Device initialization failed for :  es2, sw Error initializing QuantumRenderer: no suitable pipeline found
 ```
-This also seems to be a bug in the implementation of JavaFx in OpenJDK.
+This also seems to be a bug in the implementation of JavaFX in OpenJDK.
 - Make sure you have a ```$JAVA_HOME``` environment variable which holds the path to the
   java-home directory.

-  (We need this variable for including JavaFx's css-Files into sbt's resources. sbt
+  (We need this variable for including JavaFX's style sheets into sbt's resources. sbt
-  doesn't include ```jfxrt.jar``` as resource, therefore the css-Files are missing.)
+  doesn't include ```jfxrt.jar``` as resource, therefore the style sheets are missing.)
 - Install __sbt__ (http://www.scala-sbt.org) for building move from source
 - Clone this repository ```git clone https://git.thm.de/njss90/move.git```
 - Get into the target directory ```cd move```